tomacorp/edgemicscope/README.md

 To run this program:
   - Connect the EDGE badge to the computer.
   - The badge will appear as a USB drive.
-  - Copy the program to the file code.py on this USB drive.
+  - Copy either program to the file code.py on this USB drive.
   - The file will automatically run!

+Updating the EDGE firmware is easy:
+  - Eject the USB drive
+  - Double click the reset button on the EDGE to mount the firmware drive
+  - Copy the new firmware file to the firmware drive
+  - That is all!